 Why study literature?

-Literature examines human life in varied ways, from considering our need to write to pondering why we're here.
-Many students say that discussing literature in class provides one of the best learning experiences in their college careers.
-The activities in a literature class—reading, writing, discussing, thinking critically about texts and ideas—prepare students for the work world and for life.
-But beyond that, studying literature enriches our lives, truly a central goal of higher education.
-Take the opportunity while you are in college to discover the deepest mysteries of the human heart.
+Literature examines human life in various ways.
+This includes considering our need to write and pondering why we're here.
+Many students agree that discussing literature provides a great learning experience.
+The activities in a literature class prepare students for the work world and for life.
+These activities include reading, writing, discussing, and thinking critically about texts and ideas.
+Studying literature also enriches our lives, truly a central goal of higher education.
+Take the opportunity while you are in college to discover the mysteries of the human heart.
 That's what happens in a literature course.

 There are practical reasons for taking a literature course.
-The comprehension and communication skills from these classes prepare students for many careers.
-It's also true, though, that learning about literature is an essential aspect of the highly educated person.
-College graduates want to be able to say they know the great voices of literature, from Shakespeare to Morrison, from Achebe to Murakami, from Chekov to Chaucer.
+The comprehension and communication skills acquired in these classes prepare students for a wide range of careers.
+It's also true that studying literature is an essential aspect of the highly educated person.
+College graduates want to say they know the great voices of literature, from Shakespeare to Achebe.

 At Parkland, you'll have the advantage of small class sizes, taught by master faculty—never teaching assistants.
 Your success is our priority.